 With all this talk of Royal weddings, I thought that today we’d visit the Royal Yacht Britannia.
 The Royal Yacht Britannia served the Royal Family from 1954 until it was decommissioned in 1997.
-It traveled over 1,000,000 during that timespan.
+It traveled over 1,000,000 during that time span.
 But you may already know those facts.
-Indeed, it’s likely that you do if you’ve toured through the Doors of the Britannia or if you were along for the Photo Tour of the Britannia, which mainly encompassed the bridge of the yacht and the views from the yacht.
+Indeed, it’s likely that you do if you’ve toured through the part one of the tour or if you were along for the part two of the tour, which mainly encompassed the bridge of the yacht and the views from the yacht.

 Today, we’re going inside the Royal Yacht Britannia.

 The entrance to the Sun Lounge is located beside the bell and binnacle that I shared in the photo tour from the bridge.
 You then follow the cordoned areas along and get to view the Royal bedrooms.
 It’s interesting when I look back at what I actually chose to capture because I can see that I had my Thursday Door friends in mind.